RespiraWorks/Ventilator/manufacturing/filter_holder/README.md

 ![](CAD/LowerAcrylicFacePlate.png)

-The sizing for the mounting holes was based on [this](https://www.pemnet.com/fastening_products/pdf/sidata.pdf) catalog for heat set insert
+The sizing for the mounting holes was based on [this](https://www.pemnet.com/fastening_products/pdf/sidata.pdf) catalog for heat set insert.
+The relevant info can be found on page 6 in the metric table.
+This specification was chosen for its simplicity due to self-alignment

 ### Source files